2nd body found after boat carrying 13 flips on Colorado lake

 One adult — Jessica Prindle, 38, of the community of Pueblo West — died at the scene, the Pueblo County coroner's office said.

-A Colorado Parks and Wildlife rescue team found a second victim's body in 107 feet (32 meters) of water Tuesday morning after an all-night search, the state agency said in a statement.
-The coroner plans to release the victim’s identity after next of kin are notified.
+A Colorado Parks and Wildlife rescue team found a second victim's body Tuesday morning after an all-night search, the state agency said in a statement.
+The coroner's office identified the second victim as Prindle's husband, 30-year-old Joshua Prindle.

-The 11 others in the boat survived and were treated for hyperthermia at hospitals, Colorado Parks and Wildlife said in a statement.
+The 11 others in the boat survived and were treated for hypothermia at hospitals, Colorado Parks and Wildlife said in a statement.

 "If you are on or even near the water, we strongly urge you to wear a life jacket,” he said.

-Note: This story has been updated to reflect the survivors were treated for hypothermia, not hyperthermia.